 Having been part of several in vitro diagnostic device (IVD) development projects, over the last 15 years, I’ve learned a thing or two about the software effort.
 IVD’s are unique in that they ultimately must orchestrate electronics, mechanical systems, fluidics and chemistries together.
-And like an orchestra, if any one piece is not perfectly synchronized, the outcome is not pretty.
+And, like an orchestra, if any one piece is not perfectly synchronized, the outcome is not pretty.
 Software is a huge part of making sure everything is playing well together during the entire lifecycle of the instrument.
+Here are is the FDA's IVD overview.

 Integration Test Support - How is this integration effort going to be tested and problem sources identified?
 Plug and Pray is not a sound, recommended approach.
 Software needs to support the effort in a way that components can be verified before attempting to combine them.
 And software should be able to easily identify the source of the problems.

 Field Service Diagnostics - What tools will help find the source of the issue causing the malfunction?

 These systems need a lot of experimentation and tuning.
 How will the scientist change parameters, mixing speeds, fluid movement without making a software engineer sit by his/her side?

 Can the sequence of events be modified, tuned, and adjusted easily?
 Can tests be scripted to run repeatedly?

 "Data is the new oil”. - How useful is the knowledge that can be gained and studied while your device is in the field?
 Can you make it easy for you client to order disposables?
 Is the anonymous clinical data valuable?

 Field diagnostics and upgrades - Can you diagnose why an instrument isn't functioning properly without dispatching a service tech?
 And if a service tech does need to go out, will they have the right parts to repair the device?
 Can a newly discovered cyber-security vulnerability be quickly patched?